 I have been a chocolate connoisseur for most of my life, starting at an early age, eating Lindt chocolate rabbits at Easter time.
-My appetite gradually increased to all forms and varieties of chocolate including; chocolate covered donuts (I had a cat that loved them too!), chocolate cookies, pies, cakes and candies.
+My appetite gradually increased to all forms and varieties of chocolate including; chocolate covered donuts (I had a cat that loved them too!), chocolate cookies, pies, cakes, and candies.
 Ok, I was an addict.
-I eventually started eating tons of chocolate and when I moved to England, I was spoiled by a variety of wonderful English, Belgium and French chocolates.
+I eventually started eating tons of chocolate and when I moved to England, I was spoiled by a variety of wonderful English, Belgium, and French chocolates.
 I could easily sit down and eat a large Cadbury bar in a single session or a Christmas chocolate orange.

 I have looked into several options and found an answer to my chocolate prayers.
 Carob!
 Carob is actually a healthy alternative to chocolate with a variety of reported health benefits including that it boosts the immune system, aids in digestion, and is a powerful antioxidant.
 It also contains twice the amount of calcium than cocoa and has no caffeine.
-It is full of vitamins and minerals including A, B-2, B-3, B-6, manganese, potassium, zinc, selenium, magnesium and is high in protein, pectin and fibre.
+It is full of vitamins and minerals including A, B-2, B-3, B-6, manganese, potassium, zinc, selenium, magnesium and is high in protein, pectin, and fiber.

 So now I make my own “carob” which is delicious and nutritious.
 It’s fun to experiment with different recipes.
-I also make an old favorite of mine, chocolate (carob) stars, which I add mint or orange oil to, reminding me of Christmas when as I child I ate chocolate stars.
+I also make an old favorite of mine, chocolate (carob) stars, which I add mint or orange oil too, reminding me of Christmas when as I child I ate chocolate stars.

-Here is one of my own reicpes
+Here is one of my own recipes

 (makes a small batch)